gabe-kai/tvg2/docs/IcosphereViewerSession2.md

 - If `face_region_ids` exists, color each face using a discrete colormap
 - Use flat, face-wise coloring

+#### 🌌 d.
+Normals Overlay *(new)*
+- Display a line for each face pointing in the direction of its normal
+- Color-code front- and back-facing normals (e.g. green for front, red for back)
+- Optional: Add toggle to show/hide

 ---

 ### ✅ 3. **OverlayManager Integration**